YaleDHLab/lab-workshops/tableau/README.md

 - Abc = string (text) data,
 - T|F = Boolean (true or false) data,
 - Calendar = temporal data.
 For our dataset, we need to change the "Year" column from a numeric value to a date.
 To do so, click on the hashtag symbol above "Year" and select "Date."
-You should notice that all of our years now also have a month and day attached to them; by default, Tableau treats dates as day-month-year.
+You should notice that all of our years now also have a month and day attached to them; by default, Tableau treats dates as month-day-year.
 4. To begin working with our data, click on the orange "Sheet 1" rectangle toward the bottom left-hand corner of the application.
 This will create our first Tableau sheet, a blank space for generating visualizations.

 ### Interface Changes